Postgraduate Course: Seminar in Intelligence (PSYL11078)

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

-The course immerses students in the intelligence literature and reinforces their understanding of advanced methods and designs (e.g., longitudinal studies, behaviour and quantitative genetics, factor analysis).
+The course immerses students in the intelligence literature - how intelligence affects our lives, the size and development of differences in intelligence, IQ testing, behaviour and molecular genetics, environments such as school, the structure of intelligence.
+A number of methods come up along the way and are described.
 The primary reading for the course is based on influential articles, both recent and past.

 Below is a list of areas from which students can select their presentation topic.
-Other (not listed here) topics are also possible, if agreed with the course organizer.
-Each presentation should be based on comparing at least two papers.
-The model presentation by course organizer will set a template for student presentations.
-Before their presentation, students can discuss their plans individually with the course organizer.
-Students must also wrote a (simplified) summary of their presentation and submit this at least three days before their presentation (it will be sent to all students of the course).
+Other topics are possible by agreement with the course organizer.
+Each presentation will be based on papers, usually comparing at least two papers.
+Before their presentation, students must discuss their plans individually with the course organizer, including an interactive session pre-viewing the presentation with the lecturer.
+Students must also write a summary of their presentation and submit this along with their presentation (it will be sent to all students of the course).

-Each presentation is followed by group discussion.
-The participation in discussions is part of summative assessment.
+Each presentation is followed by group discussion - probably in forums, but live online if possible.
+Participation in discussions is part of assessment.

 1) The definitions and structure of intelligence

-2) The nature of general intelligence (underlying causal structure or something else)
+2) The nature of general intelligence (underlying cognitive and biological structure)

-3) Genetic and familial influences on intelligence (e.g., twin/family or quantitative genetic studies)
+3) Genetic and familial influences on intelligence (e.g., twin/family and molecular genetic studies)

 4) Intelligence and lower-level cognitive processes